Doctor of Occupational Therapy

 Message from the Program Director

-Welcome and thank you for visiting the webpage for the Doctor of Occupational Therapy (OTD) at Lincoln Memorial University (LMU).
+Welcome and thank you for visiting the webpage for the Doctor of Occupational Therapy (OTD) program at Lincoln Memorial University (LMU).
 Founded in 1897, LMU has a rich tradition in delivering a comprehensive values-based learning community dedicated to providing quality educational experiences at the undergraduate, graduate, and professional levels.
-The LMU OTD program is housed within the DeBusk College of Osteopathic Medicine- Knoxville campus located in West Knoxville, Tennessee, alongside many other healthcare programs, such as, Doctor of Osteopathic Medicine (DO) and Master of Medical Science in Physician Assistant Studies (PA).
+The LMU OTD program is housed within the DeBusk College of Osteopathic Medicine- Knoxville campus located in West Knoxville, Tennessee, alongside many other healthcare programs, such as, Doctor of Osteopathic Medicine (DO), Master of Medical Science in Physician Assistant Studies (PA), and Doctor of Physical Therapy (DPT).

-Our faculty is comprised of renowned academicians and occupational therapists, recognized both nationally and internationally for their work as professors, clinicians, and leaders.
-We are committed in providing our OTD students the best graduate experience possible!
-Our state-of-the-art facilities will rival those across the nation.
-Our classroom and laboratory spaces are designed to bridge education and practice, better preparing you for your rewarding career as a Doctor of Occupational Therapy!
+We are committed to providing our OTD students with the best graduate experience possible!
+Our faculty and staff create a student friendly environment while utilizing state-of-the-art facilities.
+Our classroom and laboratory spaces are designed to bridge education and practice, better preparing you for your rewarding career as a Doctor of Occupational Therapy.

 Please, feel free to peruse our webpage.
 If you would like to learn more about our program, please email us at OTDadmissions@LMUnet.edu..